TeachersFirst Special Occasion Ideas: TeachersFirst Editors' Choices

 In the Classroom

 This is a great way to utilize classroom trash while teaching students to go green!
-Once they get started, the students will probably supply their own enormous list of ideas for recycling trash and the ideas may be infectious...watch it snowball into other classrooms and into their homes!
+Once they get started, the students will probably supply their own enormous list of ideas for recycling trash, and the ideas may be infectious...watch it snowball into other classrooms and into their homes!
 Teachers will be receiving unique recycled projects every day in those primary grades!
 List this project in your class newsletter or on your class website.
-Suggest parents donate items listed on the Trash Matcher such as socks, sheets, dryer sheets and much more.
-Make sure to note that everything donated should be cleaned thoroughly prior to sending it to the classroom!
-Document your new green classroom/school with digital pictures and student writings on a class wiki and share the link with local newspapers!
+Suggest parents donate items listed on the Trash Matcher, such as socks, sheets, dryer sheets, and much more.
+Make sure to note that everything donated should be thoroughly cleaned before being sent to the classroom!
+Document your new green classroom/school with digital photos and student writing on a class wiki, and share the link with local newspapers!
 Secondary teachers can use this site for service project ideas for Key Club. student council, and more.

 Add your comments below (available only to members) | Become a Member